acmsigsoft/EmpiricalStandards/docs/CaseSurvey.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ]   mitigates sampling bias and publication bias, using some combination of:
-(i) manual and keyword automated searches;
-(ii) backward and forward snowballing searches;
-(iii) checking profiles of prolific authors in the area;
-(iv) searching both formal databases (e.g. ACM Digital Library) and indexes (e.g. Google Scholar);
-(v) searching for relevant dissertations;
-  (vi) searching pre-print servers (e.g. arXiv);
-(vii) soliciting unpublished manuscripts through appropriate listservs or social media;
-(viii) contacting known authors in the area.
-- [ ]   provides supplementary materials including: the list of primary studies, coding scheme, decision rules, complete dataset; analysis scripts<sup>[3](#myfootnote3)</sup>
+- [ ]   provides supplementary materials such as  protocol, search terms, search results, selection process results, coding scheme, examples of coding, decision rules, complete dataset, analysis scripts, descriptions of edge cases<sup>[3](#myfootnote3)</sup>
-- [ ]   explains and justifies the coding scheme instrument design
+- [ ]   explains and justifies the design of the coding scheme
-- [ ]   employs multiple coders and evaluates the inter-rater reliability
-- [ ]   explains how discrepancies among coders were resolved<sup>[4](#myfootnote4)</sup>
+- [ ]   uses 2+ independent analysts; analyzes inter-rater reliability (see the [IRR/IRA Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/Supplements/InterRaterReliabilityAndAgreement.md)); explains how discrepancies among coders were resolved<sup>[4](#myfootnote4)</sup>
 - [ ]   describes contacting authors of primary studies for more information, to check coding accuracy, or resolve coding disagreements
 - [ ]   assesses quality of primary studies using an a priori scheme (e.g. the **Case Survey Standard**); explains how quality was assessed; models study quality as a moderating variable
-- [ ]   consolidates results using tables, diagrams, or charts
+- [ ]   consolidates results using tables, diagrams, or charts; includes PRISMA flow diagram (cf. Moher et al. 2009)
 - [ ]   integrates results into prior theory or research; identifies gaps, biases, or future directions
 - [ ]   presents results as practical, evidence-based guidelines for practitioners, researchers, or educators
 - [ ]   clearly distinguishes evidence-based results from interpretations and speculation<sup>[5](#myfootnote5)</sup>